-Self-assessment is a proactive way of comparing existing performance to established standards to determine areas in need of improvement.
+Self-assessments is are a proactive way of comparing existing performance to established standards to determine areas in need of improvement.

-The intent of the self-assessment programme is to identify gaps.
-During self-assessments current performance is compared to management expectations, industry excellence, and regulatory requirements to identify strengths, weaknesses, and improvement opportunities (Ref.[1]
+The intent of the sSelf-aAssessment pProgramme is to identify gapsto world class excellence.
+During self-assessments current performance is compared to management expectations, industry excellence, and regulatory requirements to identify strengths, weaknesses, and improvement opportunities(Ref.[1]
 Requirement 9).